As a parent you've a responsibility to look after the growth, health and welfare of your child.

 Read more about children's rights

 Parental Responsibilities and Rights is a complex area of law.
 In UK law, the person who gives birth is the baby’s mother.

 If you have Parental Responsibilities and Rights (PRRs), you can make major decisions about your baby, like:

 - what school they go to

-PRRs are automatically given to baby's mother.
-For your baby’s father to have the same responsibilities and rights:
+PRRs are automatically given to a baby's mother.
+If you're the child's biological father you'll have parental responsibilities and rights if you:

 It’s important to get PRRs right for your baby.
 If you’re unsure about what this should be, you can get legal advice.

 mygov has more information about parental responsibilities and rights

 It’s best for a child to grow up with the involvement of both parents in their lives, as long as this is practical and in their best interests.
 If there's a dispute, you can get help to resolve it or ask a court to make a decision.